Use the Search Engine for any keyword or to find a particular garden by name

 Often described as the most romantic garden in England, the ruins of the small 14th century castle are reflected in its moat, forming the backdrop to a garden of breathtaking beauty and considerable importance to the garden historian.
 Rhododendrons and azaleas in season and specimen trees offer picturesque views from all angles; truly an enchanted place.
 Unusual heather-thatched Ice House.
-See also the Sisley Tours web site.
+Wonderful woodland and parkland with over 770 acres to explore.

 The Secret Gardens of Sandwich Sandwich, Kent.

 Photo © 2015 The Salutation

 Encircled by the old, stone city walls, The Secret Gardens of Sandwich are an oasis of serenity waiting to be explored.
 At their heart stands the Grade I listed manor house designed by famous English architect Sir Edwin Lutyens who also devised the 3.5 acres of ornamental gardens.

 Officially opened in 2007 by Gardenerís World host Monty Don, The Secret Gardens have since gone from strength to strength.